What is a cross-lease?

 You’ve found your dream home.
-In today’s market, it’s tempting to sign up on the spot so you don’t miss out.
+It’s tempting to sign up on the spot so you don’t miss out.
 However, we urge you to do your homework on a property before you sign anything.

-We make the whole process of selling your home stress-free as well.
+We make the whole process of selling your home stress-free.

 Download our helpful Guide for first home buyers.
-It tells you the sorts of things you need to organise, and what your lawyer will look after for you.
-It also explains some of the terms us lawyers use.
+It tells you the sorts of things you need to organise.
+It also outlines what your lawyer will look after for you and explains some of the terms us lawyers use.

 Are you entitled to use your KiwiSaver for your first home?
 Find out more here.

 Our fees are standard for buying or selling a home.
-The fees vary depending on what is involved – whether you need a mortgage, for example, or whether a trust is buying or selling the property.
+They vary depending on what is involved.
+For example, whether you need a mortgage or whether a trust is buying or selling the property.

 Investing in residential property?

 We can help you maximise your rental and reduce your asset risk.

 More and more New Zealanders are choosing residential property investment as their preferred route to financial growth.
-Yet while property investment may appear less confusing than other forms of investment (such as shares, options or even commercial property), there are still many risks to your wealth if you don’t consider the bigger picture.
+Property investment may appear less confusing than other forms of investment like shares, options or even commercial property but there are still many risks.
+Your wealth could be compromised if you don’t consider the bigger picture.
 Considerations like:

 - How does the Unit Titles Act affect your investment plan?